Flu Bulletin In-depth Influenza Information - 2009 Swine Flu Has "Pandemic Potential"

 • Eat nutritious foods

-Following these prevention tips will help protect you from the flu virus, and you will also help to prevent others from catching your illness.
+Following these prevention tips will help protect you from the flu virus.